paxlife-innovations/nginx-proxy/README.md

-# System nginx
+# Nginx proxy

-The system-nginx component acts as a `router` to route request to the correct container depend on domain name in the request.
+The nginx proxy component acts as a `router` to route request to the correct container depend on domain name in the request.
 The system nginx is `transparent` when looking from client side.
 It simply forwards the request from client to the specified container.
 The code here is customized from repository https://github.com/nginx-proxy/nginx-proxy/

 ## Usage